Inclusion Criteria:

 alanine aminotransferase (ALT) (serum glutamate pyruvate transaminase [SGPT]) =< 2.5 x

-ULN (at time of registration and within 4 weeks prior to initiating window treatment)
+ULN (within 4 weeks prior to initiating window treatment)

 - Participants must be willing to undergo one mandatory on-study tumor biopsies prior to